aws/s2n-tls/docs/DEVELOPMENT-GUIDE.md

 Every source code file must include a copy of the Apache Software License 2.0, as well as a correct copyright notification.
 The year of copyright should be the year in which the file was first created.

 ## Tests

+s2n is written in C99, a language which lacks a "standard" testing framework.
+Although there are some more well used C++ testing frameworks, s2n also targets some embedded platforms on which a C++ compiler is unavailable.

+Since testing and test-cases are absolutely mandatory for all s2n functionality, s2n includes its own small testing framework, defined in [tests/s2n_test.h](https://github.com/awslabs/s2n/blob/master/tests/s2n_test.h).
+The framework consists of 15 macros that allow you to start a test suite, which is a normal C application with a main() function, and to validation various expectations.

+Unit tests are added as .c files in [tests/unit/](https://github.com/awslabs/s2n/blob/master/tests/unit/).
+A simple example to look at is [tests/unit/s2n_stuffer_base64_test.c](https://github.com/awslabs/s2n/blob/master/tests/unit/s2n_stuffer_base64_test.c).
+The tests are started with BEGIN_TEST(), and expectations are tested with EXPECT_SUCCESS and EXPECT_EQUAL before exiting with an END_TEST call.

+The test framework will take care of compiling and executing the tests and even indicates success or failure with motivating green or red text in the console.

+In addition to fully covering functionality in the correct cases, s2n tests are also expected to include adversarial or "negative" test cases.
+For example the tests performed on record encryption validate that s2n is tamper resistent by attempting to actually tamper with records.
+Similarly, we validate that our memory handling routines cannot be over-filled by attempting to over-fill them.

+To avoid adding unneeded code to the production build of s2n, there is also a small test library defined at [tests/testlib/](https://github.com/awslabs/s2n/blob/master/tests/testlib/) which includes routines useful for test cases.
+For example there is a hex parser and emitter, which is useful for defining network data in test cases, but not needed in production.

 ## A tour of s2n memory handling: blobs and stuffers